UCL-ARC/fortran-unit-testing-lesson/episodes/intro-to-unit-tests.md

 ### When should unit tests be run?

 A major benefit of unit tests is the ability to identify bugs at the earliest possible stage.
 Therefore, unit tests should be run frequently throughout the development process.
-Passing unit tests give you and your collaborators' confidence that changes to your code are correct and have not broken any existing features, so run your unit tests...
+Passing unit tests give you and your collaborators confidence that changes to your code are correct and have not broken any existing features, so run your unit tests...

 - if you make a change locally
 - if you raise a merge request